tiserge2/image-caption-generation/README.md

     </figure>
 </div>

-Another analysis consisted in checking the word usage in the descriptions created by the annotator, in order to understand to probable prediction of the models.
-By checking this stats the top 5 words used are **a**, **are**, **green**, **many**, **trees**.
-The word **a** is remove for consistency of the model, because it will create some imbalance, as it has been used a lot, and not having it beeing predicted might not be that harmful to our model.
-We can see also that some very descriptive words aren't use very much, so we can yet suppose that they won't be predicted that much by the model.
+Another analysis consisted in checking the word usage in the descriptions created by the annotators, in order to understand to probable prediction of the models.
+By checking this stats, the top 5 words used are **a**, **are**, **green**, **many**, **trees**.
+We can see also see that some very descriptive words aren't use very much, so we can yet suppose they won't be predicted that much by the model.

 <div align="center">
     <figure>